Last Updated on

 A freelance trainer normally refers to a person who offers corporate workshops or training, or who creates their own workshops and classes for adult learners.

-This is NOT a trainer in the sense of a personal trainer such as in a gym or sports center, but rather someone who teaches subjects such as soft skills, equality and inclusion training, interpersonal, and business management skills.
+This is NOT a trainer in the sense of a personal trainer such as in a gym or sports centre, but rather someone who teaches subjects such as soft skills, equality and inclusion training, interpersonal, and business management skills.

 Qualities of a Freelance Corporate Trainer